i-doit/knowledge-base/docs/en/installation/manual-installation/ubuntu-linux/index.md

 mysqli.default_socket = /var/run/mysqld/mysqld.sock
 ```

-The value (in seconds) of `session.gc_maxlifetime` should be the same or greater than the `Session Timeout` in the [system settings](../../../system-administration/administration/index.md) of i-doit.
+The value (in seconds) of `session.gc_maxlifetime` should be the same or greater than the `Session Timeout` in the [system settings](../system-settings.md) of i-doit.<br>

-The `date.timezone` parameter should be adjusted to the local time zone (see [List of supported time zones](http://php.net/manual/en/timezones.php)).
+The `date.timezone` parameter should be adjusted to the local time zone (see [List of supported time zones](http://php.net/manual/en/timezones.php)).<br>

-Afterwards, the required PHP modules are activated and the Apache web server is restarted:
+Afterwards, the required PHP modules are activated and the Apache web server is restarted:<br>

 ```shell
 sudo phpenmod i-doit